Marlyns-GitHub/CIS-Automate/README.md

 2. CIS_Automate

-CIS_Automate is a native PowerShell script focused on automating the hardening of the Active Directory, it is a standard and tested in different environments Windows Servers 2k16-2k22, I referred to CIS benchmarks and STIG frameworks.
+CIS_Automate is a native PowerShell script focused on automating the hardening of Active Directory, it is a standard and tested in different environments Windows Servers 2k16-2k22, I referred to CIS benchmarks and STIG frameworks.
 CIS_Automate is a set of PowerShell scripts on a single interface, the hardering include :

 - Password Policy
 - User Rights Assignment